fblecha/readinglist/README.md

 <!-- /TOC -->

 # 1. Reading List
+(@) = via Audible

 ## 1.1.
 2019 Books
 * (WIP) Badass - Making Users Awesome by Kathy Sierra
+* (WIP) (@) Narconomics: How to Run a Drug Cartel by Tom Wainwright
+* Discipline Equals Freedom: Field Manual by Jocko Willick
 * Behind the Cloud by Marc Benioff and Carlye Adler
+* (@) All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World by Seth Godin

+### Queue
 * (WIP) Site Reliability Engineering: How Google Runs Production Systems by  Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Richard Murphy
-* All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World by Seth Godin
-* Narconomics: How to Run a Drug Cartel by Tom Wainwright
-### Queue
 * Thinking in Systems: A Primer by Donella H. Meadows
 * A Philosophy of Software Design by John Ousterhout
 * Developer Hegemony by Erik Dietrich